-Welcome back to Part 2 (of 3), “Important Truths I’ve Learned”.
-To read Part 1, please click or tap HERE.
+Welcome back to Part 3 of 3 of “Important Truths I’ve Learned”.

+This is the final installment of this three-part series.
 In each entry, I have been listing five valuable lessons which the Lord has taught me over the years.
-Again, I certainly have not learned everything there is to life, but I hope the following insights will help and inspire you in some way.
+Again, I certainly have not “arrived” and still have much to learn, but I hope the following insights will help and inspire you in some way.
 The truths below are listed in random order.

 1.)
 You will become unpopular and even hated if you stand for truth; but speak it and stand for it anyway.
 Some people have a huge fear of being unpopular; but it is far better to be unpopular with people than it is to be unknown by God!
 Woe unto those to whom He will say, “I never knew you… depart from me” (see Matt.
 7:23).
 In scripture, the Bible says that the people hated Jesus without a cause (see John 15:25).
 It also states this: “If the world hate you, ye know that it hated me before it hated you.
 If ye were of the world, the world would love his own: but because ye are not of the world, but I have chosen you out of the world, therefore the world hateth you” (John 15:18-19).
 And Mark 13:13 states: “And ye shall be hated of all men for my name’s sake: but he that shall endure unto the end, the same shall be saved.”
 Have courage to stand alone and be unpopular, hated, and misunderstood for a season.
 You see, we’re in a foreign land here, but when we’re home with our Lord, we’ll be fully accepted, understood, and loved for all eternity.